 Transcript

 Hi.
-I’m Michael Love, I’m a associate professor at UNC Chapel Hill in the departments of genetics and biostatistics and I graduated from the IMPRS program in Berlin in computational biology and scientific computing.
+I’m Michael Love, I’m an associate professor at UNC Chapel Hill in the departments of genetics and biostatistics and I graduated from the IMPRS program in Berlin in computational biology and scientific computing.
 So I I had three advisors, Martin Vingron and Stefan Haas and Knut Reinert.
 And then following the PhD I did a post-doc. in Boston with Rafael Irizarry.
 It was also computational biology bio statistics, and then I transitioned to UNC around six years ago.

 Why did you decide to do a doctorate?
 Take us back to your decision – how did you decide?